Text-to-SQL Data Synthesis Pipeline

 difficulty_labels=['extra', 'hard', 'medium', 'easy']

-Each component uses dedicated prompt templates to ensure consistent, high-quality outputs:
+Each component in the pipeline uses a dedicated prompt template class to ensure generation quality and consistency:

 - Format: